One of a kind on the North Shore

 At Lane Cove Physio our specialist aquatic therapy Physiotherapists are able to offer comprehensive and perfectly safe treatments designed to meet the individual needs of your child.
 Hydrotherapy is one of the more advanced treatments we offer and can be used to treat many symptoms and conditions when used in the right way.
 All of our Hydrotherapy specialist physios are experts in designing and running hydrotherapy programs for children.
 As with any program, your physiotherapist will first complete an in-depth assessment on dry land to diagnose any problems or contraindications, plan the treatment and to evaluate your child’s suitability and safety within the pool.

 The hydrotherapy pool is conveniently located in our physiotherapy centre.
 It is on the corner of Longueville Road and River Road West, 237 Longueville Road.
-There is easy off street parking and a council car park opposite the centre on Longueville Road.
+There is easy parking on Longueville Road and in surrounding side streets.
 Less able patients are able to use the driveway at the Centre.

 Health Rebates are available for pool sessions for private patients.
 You do not need a referral.
 DVA, Workcover and Third Party are covered by their insurance and need a referral by their local G.P.